- The average 30-year fixed mortgage rate decreased 0.02% last week to 3.03%

-Although the current rates aren’t quite as low as they were in February, they are still incredibly low compared to this time period two years ago, before the COVID-19 pandemic started.
+Although the current interest rates aren’t quite as low as they were in February, they are still incredibly low compared to this time period two years ago, before the COVID-19 pandemic started.
 The average 30-year fixed mortgage rate was 3.97% in September 2019, and 3.09% in September 2020.

 A low mortgage interest rate can save prospective homebuyers thousands of dollars in interest, but rising home prices can diminish the benefits.
 In addition to the current housing shortage, increased demand for homes and increased competition among homebuyers have contributed to rising home prices.
 The higher the home price, the bigger the loan.
 And bigger loans need bigger down payments to help offset the monthly costs.
 So the savings that come with a lower rate can get easily washed out by needing to make a larger down payment to be competitive.

 Those who currently own a home, however, can more readily take advantage of these low rates and high home prices by refinancing their existing mortgage or take advantage of existing equity.

 And with refinance rates near all-time lows as well, it may even be a good opportunity to pre-pay interest in the form of discount points to lock in an even lower rate for the long run.
 Here is how to evaluate discount points.